 Furthermore, we teach that the goal of Christian life cannot be attained in a single decision in which we give intellectual assent to a set of theological propositions.
 Rather, life in Christ is characterized by an ongoing loving relationship with God through Christ in the power of the Holy Spirit.
 It is through this ongoing relationship that we are progressively set free from slavery to sin, healed of spiritual and emotional wounds, and empowered to become the people God has created us to be.
 Being a Christian is a life-long journey of following Jesus and loving others.

 Fourth, we are united by the belief that God transforms our lives to be agents of positive change in the world.
 We are called to be servants of Christian love, mercy, and compassion to all people—regardless of race, gender, socio-economic class, religion, or any other category that would threaten to divide us.
 We see all people as children of God and seek to share with others the unconditional love that God so generously shares with us.
 This is reflected in the fact that for over two-hundred years the United Methodist Church and its predecessors have worked to help the poor, sick, orphaned, aging, disabled, oppressed, and imprisoned.
 We advocate for racial reconciliation, equality for all people, and peace and justice in a violent world.
-In all of this, we acknowledge that hypocrisy and judgmentalism are two of the most sinful attitudes of the church, but at FUMCCB we are committed to being authentic and loving.
+In all of this, we acknowledge that hypocrisy and judgmentalism are two of the most sinful attitudes of the church, but at FUMCCB we are committed to being authentic, inclusive, and caring.

 If you are interested in learning more about being a Christian, we hope you will join us this weekend.
 You will meet caring people and find safe places to explore, learn, and grow.
 To learn more about the United Methodist Church, visit our denominational website: http://www.umc.org/what-we-believe.